emvaugh2/Linux-RedHat-Study-Notes/README.md

 I completed a lab that made use of `grep` to take information from one file and put it into another.
 We recorded the log messages of the day, the number of users on the CLI, and the number of CPUs on the host machine.
 We put all of that information into a new file.
 There was a lot of use of `cd`, `rm` and `ls` to navigate and correct any mistakes.
 Also, we can just use `grep ### > filepath/filename` in order to directly take your output and put it into another file.

+`nmcli` stands for network management CLI.
+This is where you can see and edit information on your network and interface settings.

+We also edited user permissions in `visudo` in order to lock down one user named Adam and elevate a user named Bob to have root access pretty much.
+Use `sudo - usernmae` to switch between users.
+You can use `logout` to logout of that user.
+Pretty straight forward lab although I don't fully understand how to edit the `visudo` options.

 ## 10.30.2024